WenyuanXue/wenyuanxue.github.io/_pages/about.md

 ### Sediment transport
 Sediment transport refers to the movement of sediment particles by water across the Earth's surface.
 This fundamental geophysical process plays a crucial role in shaping landscapes, as well as in the formation of river channels and estuaries.
 Particle-resolved solvers provide us a detailed understanding of the sediment transport process, by directly modeling the fluid-particle interaction and particle-particle collision.

 We utilized the PRS to investigate the movement of a particle along coarse riverbed.
 The 2D computation domain was set as $$2.5 \times 1.25m$$ with a grid resolution of $$ 512 \times 256 $$ and it is periodic in $$x$$-direction.
 The riverbed was modeled with uniform, fixed particles.
 We imposed a free-slip boundary condition at the top.
 The diameter of the particles was $$0.25m$$.
-Two cases of particle density were considered: $$\rho_p = 1100, 1200kg/m^3 $$.
+Three cases of particle density were considered: $$\rho_p = 1100, 1200, 1300kg/m^3 $$.
 Initially, the fluid was static, then a particle was released and a constant pressure gradient of $$ \frac{\partial p}{\partial  x} = -1000 Pa/m$$ was applied.
 The contour plot of $$x$$-velocity along with the particles are plotted below.

 <div align="center" style="justify-content: center; display: flex; flex-direction: column; align-items: center;">
   <figure style="margin: 0; width: 500px; text-align: center;">